ajay2012/argo/ovn/kube-ovn.md

 Custom subnetes can be created to launch application isolated from default subnet either by associating subnet with namespace or my using annotation "ovn.kubernetes.io/logical_switch: <custom-subnet>"

-# Each subnet is connected to logical router ovn-cluster
+# Each subnet is connected to a logical router ovn-cluster , there is only one logical router in kubernetes using ovn cni plugin (AFAIK")

 ```
 root@master01:~# kubectl-ko nbctl lr-list
 49c58553-de73-4b8c-a821-efb83c453989 (ovn-cluster)